S2much/D-THEX-ORION/README.md

 ## License

-This project is licensed under the [GPT License](https://github.com/S2much/D-THEX-ORION/blob/main/LICENSE).
+This project is licensed under the [GPL-3.0 License](https://github.com/S2much/D-THEX-ORION/blob/main/LICENSE).

 ## About